2015 Friends Executive Board

-Dr. Ellingson is a member of the Programs & Events Committee.
+Dr. Ellingson is a member of the Friends of EKU Libraries Programs & Events Committee.
 She received her Doctorate in Public Policy Analysis from University of Illinois at Chicago after completing a Masters in Education Administration there and a Masters in Library Science at Rosary College (now Dominican University).
 She is retired from a career as a librarian, most recently serving as Director of University Library at St. Xavier University.
 Ellingson previously worked on a committee to form a Habitat for Humanity in Apalachicola, Florida; helps in the preparation of her church's monthly newsletter; and is a member of the Salvation Army Auxiliary.
 She has three adult children, Linda, John and Larry as well as six grandchildren, Brittany, Katelyn, Amy, Ben, Ethan and Maggie.

-Lash is a graduate of Murray State University and Eastern Kentucky University.
+Lash is a member of the Friends of EKU Libraries Programs & Events Committee.
+She is a graduate of Murray State University and Eastern Kentucky University.
 She is retired teacher, having worked for Madison County Schools and EKU.
 Lash has served as part of the Richmond Area Arts Council, St. Andrew Book Club, and Pattie A. Clay Association, among many other organizations.
 She resides in Richmond and has four daughters: Dianne, Thresea, Sharon and Carrie; four sons-in-law and eleven grandchildren.

 Judge Jean Chenault Logue

-Logue is a member of the Nominating Committee.
+Logue is a member of the Friends of EKU Libraries Nominating Committee.
 She is an alumna of the University of Kentucky College of Law, where she earned her Degree of Juris Doctor.
 She is currently the Chief Circuit Judge, General Jurisdiction for the 25th Judicial Court as well as the Vice-Chief Regional Circuit Judge for the Bluegrass Region.
 Logue is a member of the Kentucky Bar Association, the Madison County Bar Association, the Ethics Committee of the Kentucky Judiciary, the Circuit Judges' Education Committee, Court of Justice Technology Committee, C.A.S.A. of Clark and Madison Counties, First Presbyterian Church, Pattie A. Clay Hospital Auxiliary, Richmond Area Arts Council, Society of Boonesborough and Eastern Kentucky University Alumni Association.
 She resides in Richmond with her husband, Howard and their son, James.

-Pack is a member of the Membership Committee.
+Pack is a member of the Friends of EKU Libraries Membership Committee.
 She is an alumna of Eastern Kentucky University, where she received her Master of Science degree in Education.
 She was most recently a children's literatures teacher at Eastern Kentucky University.
 Pack is a member of the Society of Book Writers and Illustrators, Kentucky Retired Teachers and Rosedale Baptist Church.
 She is also an accomplished author, her book, A is for Appalachia! was a competitor for the Kentucky Bluegrass Award.
 Pack lives in Richmond with her husband, Jim.
 The Packs have two adult children, Robin and Joshua, and a granddaughter, Elleigh.